luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 bool &is_ntt_form();
 ```

-: Returns a reference of ntt form.
+Usage: Returns a reference of ntt form.

 <br>